bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 Tags are arrays of short strings, used in various ways such as assinging categories.
 Use the default user interface, or create your own custom interface via the use of the default scoped slot.

-The tagged input was aded in BootstrapVue release `v2.2.0`.
+The tagged input was added in BootstrapVue release `v2.2.0`.

 ## Basic usage